Parrot-Yifan/analysis/README.md

 # Stock Price Prediction program

 This Python program leverages the power of Facebook Prophet to predict stock prices 5 minutes into the future.
-It utilizes Yfinance to retrieve historical market data and then applies Prophet's time series forecasting capabilities to make informed predictions.
+It uses Yfinance to retrieve historical market data and then applies Prophet's time series forecasting capabilities to make informed predictions.

 ## Key Features